dt-alliances/cas-quickstart/BUILDWEBHOOK.md

 # Tips

+## #1 - Use Secrets

-1. As you setup your webhook, add your API token as a Cloud Automation Secret and use it within subscription page to add it to your URL or Auth header.
-This way your token will not be saved in the GIT project in clear text.
+As you setup your webhook, add your API token as a Cloud Automation Secret and use it within subscription page to add it to your URL or Auth header.
 For example:

 💥💥💥 **IMPORTANT NOTE** 💥💥💥